It’s taken me a while to really feel confident and comfortable with my body changes after pregnancy.

 DermaScar helps to improve the long-term appearance of scars (everything from stretch marks to acne scars) and helps to lighten and flatten them.
 With the benefit of hindsight, I would have started to use it in the early days.
-You can find out more about DermaScar here and purchase it here in Australia or here rest of world.
+You can find out more about DermaScar here.

 3. Changes to My Period after Pregnancy

 I never liked periods much – well, does anyone?
 But seriously, when you’re trying to conceive, every period that comes along is like a dagger to your heart.

 I had always had painful periods before pregnancy and my mum had shared with me that after having her babies, her period pain vanished for good.

 I was full of hope of the same benefit – but no, my post pregnancy period returned just the same as before.
 On the bright side, at least my hormones after pregnancy had seemed to go back to normal so all good.
 Well, except periods are still annoying.